Here are a few ideas for moving past old relationship problems, inspired by a reader who commented on my article about marriage.

 Moving Past Your Old Relationship Problems

 Your past relationship problems are a bit more complicated.
 In one sentence, you mentioned infidelity, abuse, addiction, neglect, and financial problems.
-Those issues are difficult to accept and live with – and I think they require help from a professional counselor or marriage therapist.
+Those issues are difficult to accept and live with – and I think they require help from a professional counselor or marriage therapist, especially if you’ve been stuck in the past for years.
 There are too many relationship problems muddying the waters of your current relationship, and you need help sorting through all the complicated emotions and reactions.

 If your wife wants to call it quits because the past problems are too much to cope with, I encourage you to get counseling for yourself, so you can get as emotionally healthy and strong as possible.
 Do it for your daughters, and for your future relationships.

-For three specific ways to move past your old relationship problems, read How to Fix Marriage Problems You’ve Had for Years.
+For three specific ways to move past your old relationship problems, read How to Get Relationship Help.

 I welcome your thoughts on how to move past your old problems, but I can’t offer advice.
 You might find it helpful to share your experience; writing often brings insight and clarity to our problems.